KCHC offers Phase 2 and Phase 3 Cardiac Rehabilitation

 During participation in either Cardiac Rehab program, you will be closely monitored by the Cardiac Rehab Nurse.
 Your weight, vital signs and blood sugars will be monitored and if any concerns are noted during your exercise sessions, communication will be made with your Cardiologist or Primary Care Provider.
 During your exercise sessions, trained personnel and emergency equipment/services are readily available to deal with and minimize the dangers of untoward events should they occur.

-If you would like more information or to know whether you meet criteria regarding Cardiac Rehabilitation at Keokuk County Hospital and Clinics please contact Dana Richardson, Cardiac Rehab Nurse, at (641) 622-1145.
+If you would like more information or to know whether you meet criteria regarding Cardiac or Pulmonary Rehabilitation at Keokuk County Hospital and Clinics please contact Heather McKelvey, Cardiac-Pulmonary Rehab Nurse, at (641) 622-1145.